Welcome to the Medical Cannabis Resource Center Action page for the Campaign to Add PTSD

 Medical Cannabis for PTSD for Veterans, Police, Firefighters and Other American Citizens

-ALERT!
-Effort to Add PTSD to the OMMP is in Denial and Needs Your Help.
-Contact DHS department officials with your Testimony / Discussion Points as to How The Process was Biased and How Cannabis (Marijuana) is, indeed, safe and effective medicine.
+Latest Effort to Add PTSD to the OMMP has failed.
+Read on to see Testimony / Discussion Points as to How The Process was Biased and How Cannabis (Marijuana) is, indeed, safe and effective medicine.
+See notes on next efforts > here <

 Also!
 Documentary on PTSD Needs Help to Reach Completion.
 The hour-long program could help hundreds of thousands; they are looking for Americans who care to lend a hand.